Ever wish it were Halloween all the time? Getting ink is one way to make

 Best of all, there’s no end to the sources of inspiration for Halloween tattoos.
-You can go for cute, classic images such as Halloween candy, smiling Jack-O-Lanterns, or black cats.
+Not to mention, goth and punk aesthetics are very trendy these days.
+You can go for cute, classic images such as pieces of Halloween candy, smiling

+jack-o-lanterns, or black cats.
 Or choose your favorite movie monster and get a lifelike portrait.
-Whether you like the folklore and history of Halloween, or you’re a die-hard horror movie fan who wants to commemorate Freddy Krueger forever, there’s a zillion different ways to reference Halloween with your tattoos.
+Whether you like the folklore and history of Halloween, or you’re a diehard horror movie fan who wants to commemorate Freddy Krueger forever, there are a zillion different ways to reference Halloween with your tattoos.
 Oh, and don’t forget about haunted houses, ghosts, Ouija boards, fairy tale witches, skeletons, and everything else that goes bump in the night.

 If it’s your first time

-going under the needle, here’s

-what you should know before getting a tattoo.
-(Basically, research your artist and remember that there’s no such thing as a painless tattoo.)
-Also, don’t copy other people’s tattoo designs outright, just use them for inspiration when coming up with your own image.
+going under the needle, there are definitely some things you should know before getting a tattoo.
+Namely, do your research to find a reputable artist, follow all of their instructions, and remember that there’s no such thing as a painless tattoo.
+Also, note that it’s not cool to copy other people’s tattoo designs outright, but using them for inspiration when coming up with your own image is perfectly fine.
 Otherwise, have a blast checking out these Halloween tattoos that celebrate the spooky holiday with some weird, wild, and jaw-dropping designs.
-1 Cute Haunted House Tattoo
+1 Haunted house Halloween tattoo

-Scooby Doo.
-The glowing windows, rolling fog, and crescent moon all add to the mood.
-Plus, the little ghost and bats make it feel like a perfect Halloween scene.
-2 Cool Skull ullstein bild/ullstein bild/Getty Images
+This adorable haunted house tattoo looks like it came straight from a colorful cartoon.
+The glowing windows, bats, and crescent moon all add to the mood.
+Plus, the little ghost and jack-o-lantern make it feel like a perfect Halloween scene.

 Let’s hear it for that absolute classic of ‘90s horror films,